 Discovery Green — Houston, TX

-Downtown Houston's best surprise for families.
-Twelve acres right next to the convention center, and it somehow works for kids every single time.
-The Gateway Fountain sends 14-foot water jets straight up from the ground — bring a change of clothes, because your kids are going in.
-The hummingbird climbing structure is genuinely massive, and the model boat pond keeps the smaller ones busy for longer than you'd expect.
-Over 600 events run here every year, so there's a decent chance something extra is happening when you visit.
+Downtown's best surprise for families: Twelve acres right next to the convention center somehow work perfectly for kids every single time.
+The Gateway Fountain sends 14-foot water jets straight up from the ground — bring a change of clothes.
+The hummingbird climbing structure is genuinely massive, and the model boat pond keeps smaller ones busy longer than expected.
+Over 600 events run here every year.

-Good to know: playground, splash pad, climbing structure, model boat pond, water play, picnic areas, dog runs, art installations.
+Good to know: playground, splash pad, climbing structure, model boat pond, water play, picnic areas.

 Parent tip: Check discoverygreen.com before you go — free movie nights, concerts, and family programs happen regularly and they fill up fast.